Logo VDS Automation

 “We actually have the most adjustments.”

 In many factories, the conversation about output has been the same for years.
-Not because people don’t want to improve, but because the comparison between shifts is fundamentally skewed.
-And when you start managing based on skewed comparisons, you get predictable effects: discussions, defensive behavior, and improvement actions that mainly consume energy.
+Not because people do not want to improve, but because the comparison between shifts is fundamentally skewed.
+And when you manage based on skewed comparisons, you get predictable effects: discussions, defensive behavior, and improvement actions that mainly cost energy.

 The pain rarely lies in a lack of data.
 The pain lies in something else: you are trying to manage performance without making performance fairly measurable and explainable.